Verity Owers, Integrative Counsellor MBACP & Bereavement Specialist

 Whether you are struggling with a particular issue or generally feeling unhappy in your life, I can help you explore any limiting beliefs or difficult life experiences that may be holding you back.

 As an Integrative practitioner, I draw on a range of different approaches in seeking the best way forward.
-These include the following therapies; Person Centred, Psychodynamic, Humanistic and Transpersonal (in particular Psychosynthesis) as well as, body-orientated methods, Cognitive Behavioural Therapy techniques and Attachment Theory.
+These include the following therapies; Person Centred, Psychodynamic, Humanistic and Transpersonal (in particular Psychosynthesis) as well as, body-orientated methods (including Focusing), Cognitive Behavioural Therapy techniques and Attachment Theory.

 I offer both short and long term / open ended therapy and provide a safe, caring and confidential space through regular 50 minute sessions.

 ** Get in touch today to set up a FREE initial consultation session. **

 Bereavement may be one of the most difficult experiences you ever have to deal with.
 You may find yourself struggling with intense emotions – such as shock, anger and sadness – or more complicated thoughts to do with relief, bitterness or abandonment.
 You may worry about sharing your pain and feeling a burden to friends and family.

 While these are very normal reactions, they can make bereavement an overwhelming and isolating experience.
 Being able to speak to someone who can help you make sense of what you are thinking and feeling can provide relief and reassurance.

 As an experienced Bereavement Counsellor, I have been a support to many people struggling in the wake of loss.
 My work with clients has shown me there is no set pattern or timeline for grief and that each bereavement brings up different feelings and reactions.
 For this reason, the therapy I offer will be tailored to your individual needs and circumstance, and delivered at a pace that’s right for you.

 My aim is to help you reach a more peaceful place with your loss, so you can start to move forward with your life.

 Getting the help you need